- Find an office

 We often recommend you organize all your tax-related documents into four categories: income items, deductions, life changes, and other.
 Organizing this way not only helps you get and stay prepared, but it also helps prompt when you and your Tax Pro for when you might qualify for a new or different tax deduction or write off.

-If you don’t keep good records, especially when it comes to items you want to take a deduction, and the IRS or state asks about it, you could run into issues.
-Your tax return could take longer to process, it could take longer to get your tax refund, or the IRS might even consider taking further action.
+If you don’t keep good records, you can run into issues if the IRA or state asks you for proof of your deduction.
+YYou most likely will get any refund on time, but the IRS will assess penalties and interest if they later disallow a deduction because you have no proof in your records.
 It’s best to talk to your Tax Pro to figure out how to best document what you’re taking a deduction on, or risk issues, penalties, or interest.

 Have questions about what you could deduct on your tax return?
 Find an office near you and work with a Tax Pro today.